AnsariTech-25667/PulseChat/README.md

 # PulseChat 💬⚡

 PulseChat is a **modern, full-stack chat application** built with the MERN stack, designed to be lightning-fast, scalable, and developer-friendly.
-It’s not just another chat app—it’s a playground where cutting-edge backend architecture meets sleek, modular frontend design.
+It’s not just another chat app it’s a playground where cutting-edge backend architecture meets sleek, modular frontend design.

 ---